Prevailing thermally-pulsing-asymptotic-giant branch stars in the near-infrared rest-frame spectra of distant quiescent galaxies: towards robust galaxy ages and masses: Results

 \subsubsection{Inferred properties from the TP-AGB-dominated stacks}

-Compared to the younger ($t\le$0.4 Gyr) and older ($t>$1.8 Gyr) stacks, the TP-AGB-dominated stack ($0.4 < t \le 1.8$ Gyr) exhibits significantly stronger TP-AGB-related spectral features.
-To investigate whether the strength of these features correlates with galaxy physical properties -- namely stellar mass ($\log M_*/M_\odot$), dust attenuation (A$_{\rm v}$), and metallicity ($Z/Z_\odot$) -- we further subdivide the TP-AGB-dominated subsample into two bins of comparable size based on each parameter.
-The corresponding stacked spectra (shown as color-codedcurves) and individual spectra (grey curves) are shown in Figure~\ref{fig3:stack_2bins}.
+Compared to the young ($t\le$0.4 Gyr) and old ($t>$1.8 Gyr) stacks, the TP-AGB-dominated stack ($0.4 < t \le 1.8$ Gyr) exhibits significantly stronger TP-AGB-related spectral features.
+To investigate whether the strength of these features correlates with galaxy physical properties -- namely stellar mass ($\log M_*/M_\odot$), dust attenuation (A$_{\rm v}$), and metallicity ($Z/Z_\odot$) -- we further subdivide the TP-AGB-dominated subsample into two bins of comparable size based on each parameter { (see Figure~\ref{ext_figG2:stack_2bins})}.

-By comparing three strong CN absorption troughs (quantified in Table~\ref{tab1:Features}, see Appendix~\ref{AppendixE} for measurements), we find that TP-AGB features are more prominent in galaxies with higher stellar masses ($\log M_*/M_\odot \ge$10.445), stronger dust attenuation ($\rm A_{v} \ge 0.6$), and higher metallicities ($Z/Z_\odot \ge 1.35$) than in their counterparts with lower-valued parameters.
-Measurements in Table~\ref{tab1:Features} show that more massive galaxies with higher dust attenuation and metallicity exhibit stronger H-band bumps, which M13 reproduces better than the other models (see also Figure~\ref{fig2:stack_fit}).
-In the intermediate-age regime ($t=$0.4-1.8 Gyr), TP-AGB stars reach cool effective temperatures and develop strong molecular absorption bands (e.g., CN and TiO), thereby showing enhanced NIR spectral features relative to both younger and older populations.
-The strength of these molecular features is also expected to depend on metallicity and specific element abundances, with more metal-rich stellar populations having stronger oxygen-rich molecular absorption in integrated light \citep{Maraston+05}, leading to the identification of more TiO features (see Figure~\ref{fig2:stack_fit}).
-Therefore, the observed trends likely reflect covariant effects (including the age-$Z-A_{\rm v}$ degeneracy) rather than a single dominant physical driver.
+By comparing three strong CN absorption troughs (quantified in Table~\ref{tab1:Features}), we find that { most} TP-AGB features are more prominent in galaxies with higher stellar masses ($\log M_*/M_\odot \ge$10.445), stronger dust attenuation ($\rm A_{v} \ge 0.6$), and higher metallicities ($Z/Z_\odot \ge 1.35$).
+Measurements in Table~\ref{tab1:Features} show that more massive galaxies with higher dust attenuation { probably} exhibit stronger H-band bumps, which M13 reproduces better than the other models (see also Figure~\ref{fig4:stack_fit}).
+In the intermediate-age regime ($t$=0.4-1.8 Gyr), TP-AGB stars reach cool effective temperatures and develop strong molecular absorption bands (e.g., CN and TiO), thereby showing enhanced NIR spectral features relative to both younger and older populations.
+The strength of these molecular features is also expected to depend on metallicity and specific element abundances, with more metal-rich stellar populations having stronger oxygen-rich molecular absorption in integrated light \citep{Maraston+05}, leading to the identification of more TiO features (see Figure~\ref{fig4:stack_fit}).
+Therefore, the observed trends likely reflect covariant effects (including the age-$Z$-A$_{\rm v}$ degeneracy) rather than a single dominant physical driver.